Archetypum/tum-perl/README.md

 **Tum (TheUnixManager)** is a universal package management and initialization system library created by **Archetypum**, designed to simplify interaction with various UNIX-like systems and streamline the creation of system-related scripts.

-This is the Perl implementation of Tum.
+This is the Perl implementation of `tum`.

 ---